lorena112233/VueListandDataFilter/README.md

 Responsive.
 Using similar colours as on the website.

 ## TO-DO
+- Include Specialties when filtering by text
 - Pagination
-- Router
 - Components (Each Card into Components)
+- - Use different icon depending on Specialties
+- - Booking Form
+- - Link location to maps (onClick)
+- Router (+Views)
 - Views:
 - - Consultant-Details (+ availability calendar)
-- - Booking Form

 ## Project setup